-Matthew Walzer was born with cerebral palsy.
-The disability affects his walking, balance, and fine motor skills .
+Matthew Walzer was born with cerebral palsy, a disability that affects his walking, balance, and fine motor skills .
 “There were different things I had to do and use, to overcome [my challenges],” he told TIME for Kids.

-By 16, Walzer was able to put on most of his clothes by himself.
-But he still was unable to tie his shoes.
-So in 2012, he wrote a letter to the shoe company Nike.
-He asked if Nike could make shoes that met his needs.
-The company consulted with Walzer, and now it will release the Nike Go FlyEase on March 19.
-These are sneakers that slip on hands-free.
+By 16, Walzer was able to put on most of his clothes by himself, but he still was unable to tie his shoes.
+So in 2012, he wrote a letter to the shoe company Nike and asked if Nike could make shoes that met his needs.
+After consulting with Walzer, the company will release the Nike Go FlyEase—sneakers that slip on hands-free—on March 19.

-According to the U.S. Centers for Disease Control and Prevention, one in four adults lives with a disability.
-Although many say the fashion industry has been slow to make accessible clothing, people are working to change that.
+According to the United States Centers for Disease Control and Prevention, one in four adults lives with a disability.
+Many say the fashion industry has been slow to make accessible clothing.
+People are working to change that.

-Gabby Kim Leung is a high school teacher and the caretaker of her husband, Ben.
-He’s paralyzed from the waist down.
-Leung has had trouble finding clothing that works for her husband.
+Gabby Kim Leung is a high school teacher and the caretaker of her husband, Ben, who’s paralyzed from the waist down.
+Leung has had trouble finding clothing for him.
 “I was shopping for weeks, and realized that there was just nothing out there,” she says.
 “He feels like he’s wearing the same thing every day because we don’t have any options besides sweatpants and T-shirts.”

-Grace Jun is the chief executive officer at Open Style Lab, a nonprofit organization that educates people about more-inclusive clothing.
-She says many designers tell her it’s “too hard to make adaptive fashion.
+Grace Jun, the chief executive officer at Open Style Lab, a nonprofit organization that educates people about more-inclusive clothing, says many designers tell her it’s “too hard to make adaptive fashion.
 [But] that is not true.”
-According to Jun, there are simple ways to make clothing more accessible, such as changing button closures to Velcro straps or using stretchier materials.
+According to Jun, there are simpler ways to make clothing more accessible, such as changing button closures to Velcro straps or using stretchier materials.